 Undergone tonsillectomy

-Surgery to have taken place between 7th April 2025 – 8th September 2025.
+Surgery to have taken place between 1st of August 2025 to 31st of July 2026.

 Local investigators are recommended to acquire their patient list via the Informatics departments and / or via the theatre schedule.
 The clinic notes and investigation results data for these patients will be reviewed by the local team and full eligibility criteria applied.
 All eligible patients will be recorded onto an Excel Data Tool.
 All screened patients and reasons for exclusions will be recorded.